oracle-livelabs/adb/shared/adb-application-migration/intro/intro.md

 ## Objectives

 - Provision an Oracle Autonomous Database
+- Connect to the Oracle Autonomous Database using the SQL Worksheet
 - Translate individual SQL statements from a non-Oracle database to Oracle SQL
 - Run PostgreSQL Statements in Autonomous Database